multiple sclerosis caregiver

 I have a photo which I took on our honeymoon.
 It sits on my desk.
 It’s a reminder of many things for me, but it serves primarily as a memorial to joy, overcoming fear, and commitment for the long haul.

-Exploring Eureka Springs, Arkansas, we drove by an observation tower.
-My wife said, “let’s go look!”
 I turned around and parked.
-Afraid of heights, I looked at the tower and noticed the first platform about 15 feet above the ground.
+Afraid of heights, I studied the tower and noticed the first platform about 15 feet above the ground.
+I could do that.
 I expected we would stop there, look, take a picture and return to earth.

-She hurried across the parking lot and started up first.
-I carefully followed her, walking slowly up to the first observation level.
+Robbie hurried across the parking lot and started up first.
+I followed her carefully, walking slowly up to the first observation level.

 She wasn’t there!

-Instead I could hear her running up the metal steps to the top.
+Instead I heard her running up the metal steps to the top.
 I faced a dilemma.
-I remember making a calculated decision, “Do I stand here and wait for her to come down (and look like a wimp) or do I venture after her to the top?”
+I faced a critical decision: “Do I stand here and wait for her to come down (and look like a wimp) or do I venture after her to the top?”

-A few minutes later, with the tower swaying in the wind and my stomach knotted up, I stepped slowly and gently from the last step to the platform at the top of the tower.
-She was leaning out at the edge looking across the valley.
+A few minutes later, with the tower swaying in the wind and my stomach knotted up, I stepped slowly and gently from the last step onto the platform at the top of the tower.
+Robbie was leaning out at the edge looking across the valley.
 We were alone at the top of the world.

 “Come here,” I said, standing near the stairs trying to hide as much of my terror as I could, “and kiss me.”

 We kissed.
-I held my camera out at arms length, pointed the lens toward our kiss and I tripped the shutter.
-“Gotta go,” I said and started slowly and carefully back to Earth.
+I held my old Pentax camera out at arms’ length, pointed the lens toward our kissing faces, and I tripped the shutter.
+“Gotta go,” I muttered in fear and started slowly and carefully back toward Earth.
 In my opinion, it’s the best photo I’ve ever shot.

 The angle, the lighting, the wind … it’s an excellent photo.
 She’s taller than me in the photo because I was hunkered low near the stairs.
 The wind is blowing her hair in my face.
-We’re against a blue sky.
-The photo is in a frame matted with a red heart with two doves cut into the mat’s upper corners.
+We’re captured against a beautiful blue sky.
+The photo is in a gold frame in a red heart-shaped mat with two doves cut into the mat’s upper corners.

 I love that photo because it’s a metaphor for all that marriage has been for me – the daily opportunity to climb happy towers with my wife – living high on love on the top of the world.
 You may think I gush, but I tell you, it’s true!